paul-hammant/tbd/content/alternative-branching-models/index.md

 and [expanding and contracting monorepos](/expanding-contracting-monorepos/).

 ### Mainline

+Mainline is diametrically opposite to Trunk-Based Development - do not do this.

 Mainline is a branching model that was promoted for ClearCase implementations.
 It is the principal branching model that Trunk-Based Development opposes.
 Mainline is a branch that will last forever&#10033;.
 Off that, branches are formed